wkaisertexas/all-isef-projects/README.md

 There is an older ISEF database that I already compiled, but this does not have the latest code.

 Finally: I wrote this program a really long time ago so please do not judge me for it.
 If someone actually decides to use this, please ask me if you have any questions.
 I will be happy to help.
-To sum, I really want someone to show up with a Meta Analysis of science fair projects.
+To sum, I really want someone to show up with a Meta-Analysis of Science fair Projects.

+### FAQ

+- Why did I not use beautiful soup or something like that?
+I was in Eight grade and did not know that existed.